mrj0nesmtl/sheltr-v2/src/pages/About/content/sheltr_intro_eng.md

 Be part of the solution—whether as a donor, partner, or advocate, your involvement will help us redefine how we support those in need.

-For more information, visit: [SHELTR Overview](https://www.arcanaconcept.com/concepts/sheltr).
+For more information, visit: [Arcana Concept](https://www.arcanaconcept.com/concepts/sheltr).